PhungDucKien/excelium/slate/source/includes/_web_api.md

 ## Type Keys

-Sends keys to the keyboard representation in the browser.
+Sends keys to the keyboard representation in the device.

 ### Usage